VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: CONCLUSION

 \section{CONCLUSION}

 VeriX-Anon demonstrates that outsourced k-anonymization can be verified without re-executing the anonymization algorithm, using an integrated intelligent auditing system that combines cryptographic, probabilistic, and AI-driven verification.
-The multi-layered design (Merkle hashing, probabilistic traps via Boundary Sentinels and Twins, SHAP fingerprinting) achieves what no single mechanism can: correct detection in 11 of 12 scenarios spanning three datasets and four cloud profiles (three adversary profiles plus the honest baseline).
-The Swiss Cheese principle holds in 11 cases; the single evasion (Approximate adversary on the severely imbalanced Diabetes dataset) isolates the XAI layer's sensitivity to class imbalance rather than a systemic design flaw.
+The multi-layered design (Merkle hashing, probabilistic traps via Boundary Sentinels and Twins, SHAP fingerprinting) achieves what no single mechanism can: correct detection in 27 of 28 scenarios spanning seven datasets and four cloud profiles under per-dataset threshold calibration.
+The single evasion is the Approximate adversary on Nomao, a high-dimensional dataset where honest generalization shifts the SHAP distribution more than the attack does, which marks the operating boundary of utility fingerprinting rather than a systemic design flaw.

 The practical implications extend beyond the specific threat models tested here.
 Any organisation that outsources privacy-sensitive data transformations faces the same verification gap: the inability to confirm, after the fact, that the contracted algorithm was faithfully executed.
 VeriX-Anon provides a concrete, sub-second audit mechanism that requires only a fraction of the computational resources needed for re-execution ($O(n/k) + O(1)$ vs. $O(n \log n)$).
 In other words, for a dataset of one million entries at $k = 5$, this equates to 0.788\,s of client-side computation versus rebuilding the decision tree from scratch.